martinostrowski/marinemicrobes/uniques/README.md

-# The Rationale for unfiltered data
+# The rationale for unfiltered data

 The rationale for providing an unfiltered dataset follows the observation that some ecologically significant zOTUs (ASVs) were disappearing from the processed table.
 The cause was identified as the denoising step (carried out with unoise3 within the AMI amplicon processing pipeline).
 Within the Order Cyanobacteriia, Genus _Synechococcus_, two ecologically significant clades display a single base pair change within the 16S SSU rRNA gene V1-V3 region (27F-~520R), i.e clade II (subclades abc) and clade IV.
 The denoising process resulted in the merger of clade IV into clade II, thereby affecting the accuracy of abundances for each ASV.